roelsieg/WB_network-services/readme.md

 ### System description
 Machines:
 * ansible - running Ansible etc.
-* vt-ubun - virtual test server to deploy phpipam / or other onto
+* vt-ubun - virtual test server to deploy networktools
 * spine01 - a Junos machine
 * spine02 - a Junos machine

 The Ansible host has roughly the following installed:
-* A Python build with all essentials to run Ansible
+* A Python3 build with all essentials to run Ansible
 * Ansible - provisioning, configuration management tool
 * Napalm - Network Automation and Programmability Abstraction Layer with Multivendor support